Dhupmaps/Dhupmaps/README.md

 # 💫 About Me:
-I'm currently in my 4th year of B.Tech AI degree.<br>I'm looking to collaborate on AI-ML projects <br>I'm looking for internships <br>I'm currently focused on exploring GenAI and cloud<br>Ask me about anything related to AI, and I will try to get you a correct answer <br>A fun fact about me is that i started developing an interest in AI after watching Terminator
+I'm currently in my 4th year of B.Tech AI degree.<br>I'm looking to collaborate on AI-ML projects <br>I'm doing an internship at Narola AI Studio as a AI and ML Intern <br>I'm currently focused on exploring GenAI and cloud<br>Ask me about anything related to AI, and I will try to get you a correct answer <br>A fun fact about me is that i started developing an interest in AI after watching Terminator

 ## 🌐 Socials: